 - 57 percent of Gaza households are food insecure, and approximately 80 percent receive some form of food assistance.

-- Due to fuel shortages, there are power outages for up to 12 hours per day in most areas of Gaza.
+- Due to fuel shortages and damaged or destroyed electrical Infrastructure, there are power outages for up to 16 hours per day in most areas of Gaza.

 - Over 90 percent of the water extracted from the Gaza aquifer is unsafe for human consumption, while needed filtration equipment cannot be imported to Gaza.